News and events update, 16 Nov 2025

 Why not join us on one of our branch socials or meetings?
 We'd love to see you!
 Here is a list of our events:

-- January
+January 2026

 - Our neighbouring branches have regular socials and other events - for information see the websites of East London and City, North London, South East London, South West London, and West Middlesex.
 See the London CAMRA website for links to other Greater London branches.
+Here are a few examples of events offered by our neighbouring branches:

 - London Drinker is available in pubs across London and online at https://londondrinker.camra.org.uk/wordpress/ with details of CAMRA and beer related events across London, pub and brewery news, and more.

-Pub and brewery news
+Pub news

 -